layaxx/pdfcc/README.md

 ## How PDFCC works
 ### General Mode of Operation
-This App makes use of the way a the PDF format works.
+This App makes use of the way the PDF format works.
 If you got time on your hands and are interested in learning more about PDF, you should take a look at this document: [Adobe´s PDF (1.7) Specification](https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/PDF32000_2008.pdf), especially section A2.
 Please note that this is not the latest PDF Specification, there is a Version 2.0, but in contrast to the Specification linked above the new one is not freely accessible.
 I plan on writing a Blog post going more into detail about this project.
 ### Frontend
 The Frontend is written in React (Typescript).
 ### Backend